15 Most Underrated American Cities Worth a Visit

 Of Bloomington, Indiana’s 84,000 residents, about half of those are students at Indiana University Bloomington—so it makes sense that this quirky Midwest city is chock-full of progressive dining and drinking options.
 Among those is Upland Brewing Co.’s Wood Shop, which has an all-sours tasting room; Cardinal Spirits, which produces Pride Vodka; and Hopscotch Coffee, a local roaster and café.
 More than 75 international restaurants represent 18 countries.
 The city also has Indiana’s largest farmer’s market, attracting more than 10,000 people every Saturday.
 Confirming Bloomington’s stature as a cool college town: a Graduate Hotel is planned to open there soon.

 Trade horses for muscle cars by visiting Bowling Green, Kentucky, a city of 65,000 two hours south of Derby City, where you can check out the National Corvette Museum (and test drive a Corvette) and tour the GM Corvette assembly plant.
 Explore Mammoth Cave National Park, home to the world’s longest cave—if you dare.
 Less adventurous types can head to Chaney’s Dairy Barn to see the milkers in action and watch ice cream being made.
 While Bowling Green has more than 30 hotels to choose from, two boutique lodging options are The Kentucky Grand Hotel & Spa, with eight suites overlooking downtown; and Candle Loft, a one-of-a-kind bed and breakfast that includes a morning meal at one of four local restaurants.
-Also see the most charming small-town bed and breakfasts in every state.
+Ice cream is a staple of all small towns, and here’s the most charming small-town bed and breakfasts in every state.